QlikFreak/evolcon_widgets/README.md

 ### Notes

 * The image address doesn't need quotes or equals sign.
-Just past the link.
+Just paste the link.
 * When you define the width of the image, the height is calculated automatically.
 * **Right Padding** refers to the distance (pixels) between the image and the numbers.
 * All the labels can be static (just type in whatever you want) or dynamic (using Qlik expressions)